aminrj/aminrj.github.io/_posts/2026-05-25-5-ways-ai-breaks-threat-modeling.md

 AI doesn't work that way.
 The same prompt can produce different outputs across runs.
 A prompt reliably refused yesterday may be accepted today after a model update, a temperature change, or a shift in the conversational context preceding it.
 Your test suite has no predictive power over behavior it didn't observe.

 A financial services team ran prompt injection tests before deployment and found zero bypasses.
-Eleven days after launch, a user reported a bypass.
-A model update between test and production had shifted the response distribution.
+Days after launch, a user reported a bypass — a model update between testing and production had shifted the response distribution.
 Every test passed.
 None of them predicted what the model would do in production.
+This pattern — tests passing in staging while the production model behaves differently — is one of the most common sources of surprise in AI deployments.

 **What changes:** You need automated statistical evaluation — tools like PyRIT that run thousands of variations and report attack success rates with confidence intervals, not binary pass/fail results.
 You also need re-testing on a schedule tied to model updates, not just pre-deployment snapshots.